-I poured my third cup of coffee and thoughtfully considered what to say next.
-I know, I know.
-Breakfast is the most important meal of the day.
+I poured my third cup of coffee and considered what to say next.
+I know, I know: Breakfast is the most important meal of the day.
 But I am not a breakfast person.
 I married one, but his work schedule had made breakfast more a matter of taste than timing.
 While Daddy was good for an occasional early morning appearance and a bowl of cereal, lately he was more of a brunch or breakfast-for-dinner kind of guy.
-It was just me, the little nutrition cop, and her two-year-old sister in the kitchen this fine morning.
+It was just me, the little nutrition cop, and her 2-year-old sister in the kitchen this fine morning.

 I grabbed an apple, poured myself some milk, and joined my darling daughters at the table.
 My modeling career had begun.

 Of course, I’d always accepted that one of my biggest responsibilities would be to lead by example.
 I had never seen myself as a do as I say, not as I do mom.
 The older and more observant my girls became, the more I appreciated this, but that morning, something had clicked.
 Eating that apple with a small side of resentment, it occurred to me just how widespread this modeling gig called motherhood was going to be.
-It was daunting.

 Not that you’re off the hook with boys.
 My husband jokes that before we got in a family way, he could do all his grocery shopping at 7-Eleven.
 Certainly, not a role model for nutrition, but is that the message the 14-year-old gamer in the next room is getting from you?
-How about from his meal-skipping, Monster®-guzzling dad?
+How about from his meal-skipping, energy drink-guzzling dad?

 Where dieting in general is concerned, try not to show or tell your kids that swearing off any one food group for the rest of your life is the answer to your personal weight loss struggle.
 Do you really think you’re going to forego bread forever?
-Let’s all stop weighing ourselves every day.
+And let’s all stop weighing ourselves every day.
 Just chuck the scale.
 (We did.)
 Pack it up with the skinny jeans you’ve saved for the past ten years and head to Goodwill.

 When I first realized the scrutiny under which I would be operating in my daily life as a parent, it genuinely changed the way I moved through the world.
-I set about modeling behaviors I wanted my daughters to emulate: making dinner for ailing neighbors; picking up litter in parking lots; rescuing stray dogs; holding doors open for people.
+I set about modeling different kinds of behaviors I wanted my daughters to emulate: making dinner for ailing neighbors; picking up litter in parking lots; rescuing stray dogs; holding doors open for people.
 And two of the most important behaviors on my list?
 Eating sensibly and getting more active.

 Think of it as your chance to be a new kind of super model, and walk the walk.
-The real trick is to sell it.
-Then hope and pray your kids will buy in.
+The real trick is to sell it – then hope and pray your kids will buy in.